National Cryo-Electron Microscopy Facility

 To be considered, projects should fulfill the following requirements:

 - The project must be related to cancer research

 - Only biosafety level 1 (BSL 1) samples can be accepted.
 No potentially infectious or toxic material can be accepted

 - Representative cryo-EM images collected on a screening electron microscope must be provided with the application

 - For projects that are accepted, Frozen cryo-EM grids must be shipped to NCEF for imaging and will be properly disposed of after transfer of all the data collected to the user

 We do not require you to identify your samples.
 Your data will not be shared with anyone, and will not be analyzed (other than for required image quality for control during data acquisition).

 Images and collected data will be kept for up to 1 month after transfer to you, then deleted.

-In any publications and posters that use data provided by NCEF, we require that you include acknowledgment of “data collected at the National Cryo-Electron Microscopy Facility at the Frederick National Laboratory for Cancer Research”.
+In any publications and posters that use data provided by NCEF, we require that you include acknowledgment of “This research was, in part, supported by the National Cancer Institute’s National Cryo-EM Facility at the Frederick National Laboratory for Cancer Research”.

 Dr. Sriram Subramaniam, the founding Director of the National Cryo-EM Facility, continues to be affiliated as the Program Advisor.
 Frederick National Laboratory staff are responsible for the operational activities of NCEF.
 Senior Microscopist, Ulrich Baxa serves as the technical lead of the facility.
 He is supported by Microscopist, Thomas Edwards, and Scientific Project Manager, Helen Wang.
 An ad hoc advisory committee composed of members of the cryo-EM and structural biology communities provides advice to the NCI on operational aspects of the facility.
 The advisory committee members can be found here.